MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter25.md

 Although Xamarin.Forms provides a user interface for switching between the master and detail views, you can supply your own.
 To do so:

-- Set the [`IsGestureEnabled`](https://developer.xamarin.com/api/property/Xamarin.Forms.MasterDetailPage.IsGestureEnabled/) property to `false` to disable swiping
+- Set the [`IsGestureEnabled`](xref:Xamarin.Forms.MasterDetailPage.IsGestureEnabled) property to `false` to disable swiping
-- Override the [`ShouldShowToolbarButton`](https://developer.xamarin.com/api/member/Xamarin.Forms.MasterDetailPage.ShouldShowToolbarButton()/) method and return `false` to hide the toolbar buttons on Windows 8.1 and Windows Phone 8.1.
+- Override the [`ShouldShowToolbarButton`](xref:Xamarin.Forms.MasterDetailPage.ShouldShowToolbarButton) method and return `false` to hide the toolbar buttons on Windows 8.1 and Windows Phone 8.1.

 You must then provide a means to switch between the master and detail pages, such as demonstrated by the [**ColorsDetail**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter25/ColorsDetails) sample.